Lord Leycester Hospital’s 450th Anniversary Campaign

-The Lord Leycester Hospital will celebrate 450 years since it was founded by Robert Dudley in 2021.
-However, the stunning Medieval architecture that Robert Dudley and many visitors ever since have fallen in love with is literally crumbling before our eyes; plaster work is flaking off, timbers are rotting and stonework shows the evidence of centuries of weathering.
+In 2021, the Lord Leycester Hospital will celebrate 450 years since it was founded by Robert Dudley, Earl of Leicester as a home for aged and wounded military veterans, a role it still performs today.
+However, the stunning medieval architecture – one of the best preserved examples of medieval courtyard architecture in Britain – is crumbling before our eyes.
+Plasterwork is flaking off, timbers are rotting and stonework is showing the evidence of centuries of weathering.

 If we do not act soon, it is likely that many areas of the Hospital will become unsafe and unusable.